warren-bank/mirror-XMail-mail-server/Readme.txt

 	[SMAIL]
 	-Qn nthreads	= Set the number of mailer threads
-	-Qx nmessages	= Set the number of messages processes at every thread wakeup -Qt timeout	= Set the timeout to be waited for a next try after send failure -Qi ratio	= Set the increment ratio of the reschedule time in sending a messages.
+	-Qt timeout	= Set the timeout to be waited for a next try after send failure -Qi ratio	= Set the increment ratio of the reschedule time in sending a messages.
 			  At every failure in delivery a message, reschedule time T is incremented